 The dietary concerns of seniors with Alzheimer’s are challenging for a number of reasons.
 As their memory lapses, seniors may forget to eat, which leads to malnutrition and dehydration.
 Their senses of smell and taste are altered secondary to the changes occurring in the brain.
 Thus, the foods or meals that once provided pleasure might now seem unpleasant.
 As the disorder progresses, your older loved one may have difficulty swallowing.
-For these reasons, you should prioritize the types of foods to include in daily meals to ensure optimal health.
+For these reasons, Alzheimer’s Care Roseville suggests that you should prioritize the types of foods to include in daily meals to ensure optimal health.

 Arugula, collard, and mustard greens along with kale and spinach are rich in iron, B vitamins, vitamin E, and calcium.
 The B vitamins are necessary for neurological function.
 The nutrients are also known to elevate mood by promoting the production and release of serotonin.
 Calcium is vital for bone and cardiovascular health.
 The fiber the vegetables contain also benefits the gastrointestinal system.
 Greens are easily incorporated into salads and smoothies or prepared as a side dish.
 Six or more servings per week are recommended.

 Beans are a nutrient-dense source of protein, iron, magnesium, potassium, and a B vitamin known as choline.
 Choline boosts the function of the neurotransmitter acetylcholine, which is vital for cognitive function.
 Beans may be enjoyed as a side dish or in soups, stews, and Tex-Mex dishes.
 Strive to serve your loved one three meals a week that contain beans.